churchers/vm-bhyve/README.md

     # vm stop vm1
     # vm stopall

-To start all virtual machines listed in /etc/rc.conf from the host.
-To account for the possibility of shared storage being used that contains other machines we don't want running on this host, the list of machines to start is set via the `vm_list=""` variable in `/etc/rc.conf`
+Start all virtual machines listed in /etc/rc.conf from the host:

+To account for the possibility of shared storage being used which contains other machines we don't want running on this host, the list of machines to start is set via the `vm_list=""` variable in `/etc/rc.conf`

     # vm startall